-Fiskars is a village in Finland that gave it’s name to a company back in 1649 owned by Dutch guy named Peter Thorwöste.
+Fiskars is a village in Finland that gave its name to a company back in 1649 owned by a Dutch guy named Peter Thorwöste.
 Mr. Thorwöste started a blast furnace and forging operation that went from ironwork to copperwork and ultimately in 1832 cutlery in 1832.
 Cut to today.
-Fiskars is a household name for inexpensive and innovative cutting and chopping tools that often contain plastic components and bright orange colored accents.
-Oddly, or perhaps more a contradiction, the plastic-handled Fiskars hatchets and axes have a near rabid following on the scale of the all-steel Estwing choppers.
+Fiskars is a household name for inexpensive and innovative cutting and chopping tools that often contain plastic components and bright orange-colored accents.
+Oddly, or perhaps more a contradiction, the plastic-handled Fiskars hatchets, and axes have a near rabid following on the scale of the all-steel Estwing choppers.
 I guess that’s proof that function trumps form.

 Related: Stihl Pro Splitting Hatchet

 The shape of a hatchet head has a couple of traits that tell the story of how well the tool will do particular jobs.
 Splitting hatchets like the Stihl go from narrow to wide very quickly to rapidly translate the vertical chopping motion into horizontal splitting motion.
 Compare that to modern tomahawks like the Estwing and the CRKTthat remain quite thin.
 Although a deep wedge will split rapidly, it loses speed into the workpiece almost immediately somewhat like a blunt instrument.
 The narrower the wedge, the deeper it cuts, so if your workpieces include things like an animal carcass and human skulls, you might want some deeper penetration such as with the tomahawk.
 In the middle are the camp-style hatchet and ax heads that run general duty but are limited in their splitting and battle qualities.